emacsmirror/eplotly/README.md

 The following are some of the keys that you can use for each data seris:

 -   **:name:** name of the series
--   **:size:** size of the dots; if a single number is passed, than it will be used for all dots; if a list of values is passed, those will be used as size for every single plot (in this case, make sure that you pass a size value for every single plot, i.e. the lenght of the :size list should be the same as the lenght of the x and y values).
+-   **:size:** size of the dots; if a single number is passed, that will be used for all dots; if a list of values is passed, those will be used as size for every single plot (in this case, make sure that you pass a size value for every single plot, i.e. the lenght of the :size list should be the same as the lenght of the x and y values).
--   **:color:** like :size, you can pass a single value (either a color name or a string represening rgb values - see examples) tha will be used for all points or a series of colors, one for each point.
+-   **:color:** like :size, you can pass a single value (either a color name or a string represening rgb values - see examples) that will be used for all points or a series of colors, one for each point.
 -   **:symbol:** the symbol to be used to represent the dots.